riveraja/blog/posts/MGR-Setup 3-node Cluster.md

 1 row in set (0.00 sec)
 ```

-On the second node, start mysqld instance and change mysql root temporary password.
+On the second node, start mysqld instance and change mysql root temporary password then execute the following:

 ```
 mysql> reset master;